Whiteknight/Acquaintance/docs/index.md

 Acquaintance is a .NET library for intra-process communications.
 It's like an in-memory message bus that loosely-coupled parts of your application can use to communicate with each other.
 At the heart, Acquaintance implements 3 basic communication patterns: *Publish/Subscribe*, *Request/Response* and *Scatter/Gather*.
 In addition to these three basic patterns, Acquaintance has a few other tricks and features which can help most medium to large applications stay organized and safe.

+Get Acquaintance from nuget:

+    Install-Package Acquaintance

-To start, create a message bus:
+When you're ready to code, create a message bus:

     var messageBus = new MessageBus();